Cadaver Synod: Immediate context

 The Cadaver Synod is generally presumed to have been politically motivated.
 Formosus crowned Lambert of Spoleto co-ruler of the Holy Roman Empire in 892; Lambert's father, Guy III of Spoleto, had earlier been crowned by John VIII.
 In 893 Formosus, apparently nervous about Guy's aggression, invited the Carolingian Arnulf of Carinthia to invade Italy and receive the imperial crown.
 Arnulf's invasion failed, and Guy III died shortly afterwards.
 Yet Formosus renewed his invitation to Arnulf in 895, and early the next year Arnulf crossed the Alps and entered Rome, where Formosus crowned him as Holy Roman Emperor.
-Afterwards the Frankish army departed, and Arnulf and Formosus died within months of each other in 896.
+Afterwards the Frankish army departed, and Formosus died in 896.
 Formosus was succeeded by Pope Boniface VI, who himself died two weeks later.
 Lambert and his mother, the empress Angiltrude, entered Rome around the time that Stephen VI became pope, and the Cadaver Synod was conducted directly afterwards, at the beginning of 897.

 The dominant interpretation of these events until the early twentieth century was straightforward: Formosus had always been a pro-Carolingian, and his crowning of Lambert in 892 was coerced.
 After the death of Arnulf and the collapse of Carolingian authority in Rome, Lambert entered the city and forced Stephen to convene the Cadaver Synod, both to re-assert his claim to the imperial crown and perhaps also to exact posthumous revenge upon Formosus.

 This view is now considered obsolete, following the arguments put forth by Joseph Duhr in 1932.
 Duhr pointed out that Lambert was in attendance at the Ravenna Council of 898, convened under Pope John IX.
 It was at this proceeding that the decrees of the Cadaver Synod were revoked.
 According to the written acta of the council, Lambert actively approved of the nullification.
 If Lambert and Angiltrude had been the architects of Formosus's degradation, Duhr asked, "how [...] was John IX able to submit to the canons which condemned the odious synod for approbation of the emperor [i.e., Lambert] and his bishops?
 How could John IX have dared to broach the matter [...] before the guilty parties, without even making the least allusion to the emperor's participation?"
 This position has been accepted by another scholar: Girolamo Arnaldi argued that Formosus did not pursue an exclusively pro-Carolingian policy, and that he even had friendly relations with Lambert as late as 895.
 Their relations only soured when Lambert's cousin, Guy IV of Spoleto, marched on Benevento and expelled the Byzantines there.
 Formosus panicked at the aggression and sent emissaries into Bavaria seeking Arnulf's help.
 Arnaldi argues that it was Guy IV, who had entered Rome along with Lambert and his mother Angiltrude in January 897, who provided the impetus for the synod.